drmikesamy/desilo/DIPs/DIP01.md

 }

 ```
-A `kind:1` Summary-Note is a simple text entry, like a GP would enter after seeing a patient.
+A `kind:1` Note-Summary is a simple text entry, like a GP would enter after seeing a patient.

-A `kind:2` Summary-Note is a Past Medical History and the Content field would be represented in FHIR format like so.
+A `kind:2` Note-Summary is a Past Medical History and the Content field would be represented in FHIR format like so.
 Kinds can be expanded on and there will be standardised kinds things like serialised ECG data:

 ```jsonc
 {